BodiAugustus/ashley_defi/README.md

 #155.
 Setup truffle-config for deployment to Ropsten. npm i @truffle/hdwallet-provider --save-dev.

 #156.
 Created keys.json file and added to git ignore.
 Set up variables for infura.
 Imported to truffle-config.
 Connected to ropsten using truffle console --network ropsten.
 Ran const accounts = await web3.eth.getAccounts() to check possible accounts to deploy from.
 Will use accounts[ 0].first-letter.
 Used await web3.eth.getBalance(accounts[ 0] to ensure account balance exist on 0 account.

+#157. deployed to ropsten testnet using truffle migrate --network ropsten.

+#158.
+Styled WalletBar. npm i dayjs for WalletBar use.